 21 Creative Ways to Use Used Tea Bags

-A typical person drinks tea and throws away the bags and leaves right afterward.
+A typical person drinks tea and throws away the bag without a second thought.
 If you want more bang for your buck, you reuse it for another cup and then throw it in the trash, right?

-Yes, but you should know that these tea bags can be used for many different things.
-Don't throw the bag away, try making it work as much as possible for you!
+However, you should know that these tea bags can be used for many different things.
+Don't throw the bag away, try making it work in as many ways as possible for you!

 1. Eye Relief